fernandosouz/vigil-spark-test/README.md

 - They contain headers, the column names are random strings, and they are not consistent across files
 - Both columns are integer values
-- Some files are CSV, some are TSV, and the program must handle this
+- Some files are CSV, some are TSV
-- The empty string should represent 0

 ## Output file

-The program writes the result to a new file in TSV format in the specified output directory in S3, with the following characteristics:
+The program writes the result to a new file in TSV format in the specified output directory, with the following characteristics:

 - The first column contains each key exactly once
 - The second column contains the integer occurring an odd number of times for the key